AdvancedCustomFields/docs/guides/frequently-asked-questions.md

 ### What is a license?

 License keys are used to enable plugin updates.
-After purchasing an ACF PRO license, you will receive a unique license key (alongside your ACF PRO plugin download).
-This key can be activated from your WordPress dashboard’s plugin page.
-License keys can be activated, deactivated and upgraded at any time.
+After purchasing an ACF PRO license, you will receive a unique license key and access to download plugin files via our members area.

+After installing and activating the ACF PRO plugin, you may then activate your license key from the "Custom Fields > Updates" admin screen to register that website for plugin updates.

-### Can I upgrade my license?
+### Can I upgrade/downgrade my license?
 Yes.
-You can upgrade (and downgrade) your license at any time.
-Simply login to your [account area](https://www.advancedcustomfields.com/my-account) and find your subscription to access upgrading actions.
+You can upgrade or downgrade your license at any time.
+Simply login to your [account area](https://www.advancedcustomfields.com/my-account) and navigate to the Subscriptions page.
+Once viewing your subscription, please use the "Upgrade or Downgrade" button shown next to the Product title and follow the prompts to sign-up to a new tier and complete the checkout.

+If this button does not appear, the problem may be due to a PayPal related API issue.
+In order to solve this limitation, please use the "Change payment" button to first enter a valid credit card via the Stripe payment gateway.

+License upgrade costs are pro-rated.
+The calculated amount will take into account the current subscription length and the difference in price between tiers.
+For example, Jane subscribed to a Personal license ($49 USD yearly) and then decides to upgrade to the Freelancer tier ($149 USD yearly) after exactly 3 months.
+The initial "upgrade fee" will be calculated as `($149 - $49) / 12 * 9 = $75 USD` with a then ongoing yearly subscription fee of $149 USD.

+License downgrades are free, however, we encourage you to [contact support](/contact) and ask if a partial refund can be applied.

+### Can I opt out of yearly subscriptions?
+Yes.
+By default, your subscription will be setup to auto-renew 12 months after sign-up.
+To opt out, simply login to your [account area](https://www.advancedcustomfields.com/my-account) and navigate to the Subscriptions page.
+Once viewing your subscription, please toggle the "Auto renew" switch to the off position.

+With auto renewals disabled, your subscription will end at the end of the 12 month period.
+However, it will still be possible to manually renew or enable auto updates again to continue receiving access to the latest plugin releases.

 ### How do I activate my license key?